informalsystems/hermes/guide/src/tutorials/pre-requisites/gaia.md

 ## Next Steps

-In the next section you will learn how to [start two local chains](./start.md)
+Go to the [next section](./gaiad-manager.md) to install `gm`, a tool to easily start IBC-enabled local chains.